trinker/read_docx/README.md

-A function develope by [Bryan Goodrich](https://www.linkedin.com/in/bryangoodrich) for reading .docx files into R:
+A function developed by [Bryan Goodrich](https://www.linkedin.com/in/bryangoodrich) for reading .docx files into R:

 **The Code**